tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * Since this `mapping` pairs `address`es to `uint`s, we can associate any `address` with a balance stored in a `uint`.

-* Let's actually write a function that fetches a `uint` balance that is associated with an `address` by writing a balance function.
+* Let's actually write a function that fetches a `uint` balance associated with an `address` by writing a balance function.

 Demonstrate how to access the balance of an address by adding a new `balance` function: